snake-py/eject/README.md

 # Eject

-This package is written to help you to eject your project from the current repository.
-It will copy all the files and folders to `ejected` folder and remove it from node_modules.
+This package is written to eject dependencies from your project.
+It will copy all the files and folders to an `ejected` folder and remove it from node_modules.
+It will automatically update the package.json file an link the dependencies to the ejected folder.

 ## Usage